elegantandrogyne/HeroesTogether/README.md

 Make a device that allows synchronous power up, power down and shutter release on as many GoPro cameras as you want!
 Construct an array of cameras for 3D still or motion capture, then fire them exactly at the same time.
 The system is modular and scalable.
 The BacPacs™ are connected via a parallel bus (2 lines + GND) with any device that can short 3.3V to GND - no matter if it's two buttons, or another Arduino, Raspberry Pi etc. The controller can function as a time lapse device etc. Connecting multiple controllers is also possible.

-gopro-sync is a vastly simplified fork of MewPro.
+HeroesTogether is a vastly simplified fork of MewPro.
 Most functionality has been removed, i.e.
 * shutter release without debouncing,
 * time alarms,
 * IR remote control,